Qusarber/youtube_video_bot/README.md

 python bot.py
 ```

 Bot can download video under 50 mb size.
-If size if bigger bot can save it into your saved messages using userbot.
+If size is bigger, bot can save it into your saved messages using userbot.
 To use this feature you need configure your userbot with app api_id and app api_hash in userbot.py

 You can create your app via https://my.telegram.org/apps